EMPLOYMENT LAW NEWS

-D.C. employers: now’s a good time to make sure your operations in the District are recording employee wage and hour information correctly and paying the right amount based on accurate employee classifications.
+Washington, D.C., employers: it’s a good time to make sure you are recording employee wage and hour information correctly and paying the right amount based on accurate employee classifications.

 “…the Act increases penalties for employers who commit wage-hour violations; provides anti-retaliation protections for workers who hold employers accountable for failing to pay wages owed; establishes a formal hearing process with enforceable judgments; and provides for better access to legal representation for victims of wage payment violations, while making it easier for workers to collect awards from businesses who fail to pay, either in whole or in part, an employee’s regular wages.”